-On Wednesday, July 30th I wanted to go back to Schoharie County and complete the Long Path section from Doney Hollow to West Fulton.
-I had left off at Old Cemetery Road but starting there would mean driving on the state forest roads.
-The roads in the area seemed a little “primitive” so I planned to park in the hamlet of West Fulton and hike to where I had stopped and back.
-The weather forecast was so good but I had to be back for twilight track.
+On Monday, August 11th I wanted to go back to Schoharie County and finish the Long Path section from West Fulton to Middleburgh.
+I planned to park where I had ended the last hike in a small parking area on an access road at the northern end of Patri State Forest.
+Since I had walked out over the roads I knew they were passable and I knew right where the parking area was located.
+The weather forecast was good with no rain in sight but I was concerned since the temperatures were forecast to be in the 80′s and this section had some road walkong.
 I wanted to leave Livingston Manor early but somehow didn’t get started until about 8:30 AM.
-I got Sheila in the car and we headed up the Beaverkill Road to the Barakaboom Road.
+I got Sheila in the car and we headed up the Beaverkill Road to the Barkaboom Road.
 At the end of the road I turned right on BWS 10 and took it to Route 28 in Margaretville.
 We turned right and then left to follow Route 30 through Margaretville, Roxbury and Grand Gorge.
 After passing through North Blenheim, I kept a watch for West Fulton Road on the left.
 I turned left on West Fulton Road and drove about 3 miles to the four corners in West Fulton.
 Continue reading